 October 31 (Monday) 6:00 pm - May 22 (Monday) 8:15 pm

 length of course

 Do you need to update your CV?
 Did you not achieve your Maths qualification through school?
 Are you aged 19 or over?
-Starting in September.
-Mondays 6.30-8.45 pm.
+Day and Time: Mondays 6.00-8.15 pm.
 Venue: Parkside

 Do you need to update your CV?
 Did you not achieve your Maths qualification through school?
 Are you aged 19 or over?

 This whole year course is funded for adults who have below Level 2 Functional Maths skills – it will help you feel more confident in using numbers for everyday things like money, time, distance, shape and position and gain a qualification.